QuantMarkFramework/LibMark/README.md

 The QuantMark library can be used to analyze VQE-algorithms.
 The functionalities of the library buildon top of [tequila](https://github.com/aspuru-guzik-group/tequila).

 ## Installation
-> Currently this library supports only python 3.7
+> Currently this library supports only python 3.7, 3.8 and 3.9

 Before installing the library it is recommended to install psi4 if you want to use molecules.
 It is recommended to use conda for easy installation (
 [instructions](#Setting-up-conda-environment)).